 You may have pain and swelling for 1 to 2 weeks.

 If you have a small fracture and your bones did not move around much, you will likely wear a splint or sling that supports your arm, elbow, and forearm.
 You will probably need to wear this for at least 2 to 3 weeks.

 If your break is more severe, you may need to see a bone doctor (orthopedic surgeon).
 Some fractures require surgery to:

 - Insert pins and plates to hold your bones in place

-- Repair ligaments that were torn (ligaments are tissues that connect bones)
+- Repair torn ligaments (tissues that connect bones)

 Depending on how severe your fracture is and on other factors, you may not have full range of motion after you recover.
-Most fractures heal well in 6 - 8 weeks.
+Most fractures heal well in 6 to 8 weeks.